Advanced usage#

 Example 4: Mayavi scraper#

-Historically, sphinx-gallery supported scraping Mayavi figures as well as matplotlib figures.
+Historically, Sphinx-Gallery supported scraping Mayavi figures as well as matplotlib figures.
 However, due to the complexity of maintaining the scraper, support was deprecated in version 0.12.0.
 To continue using a Mayavi scraping, consider using something like the following:

 from sphinx_gallery.scrapers import figure_rst

-def __call__(self, block, block_vars, gallery_conf):
+def mayavi_scraper(self, block, block_vars, gallery_conf):

 from mayavi import mlab